sissa-data-science/DADApy/docs/source/usage.rst

 After the initialisation a series of computations are performed by calling the class method relative to specific algorithm wanted.
 The results of the computations are typically available as attributes of the object.
-Instead of the general Data object, specific class objects can be created, such as the MetricComparisons, FeatureWeighting or DensityEstimation objects.
+Instead of the general Data object, specific class objects can be created, such as the InformationImbalance, NeighborhoodOverlap, FeatureWeighting or DensityEstimation objects.

 .. code-block:: python